VirgilSecurity/virgil-messenger-x/README.md

 ## Getting Started

-Start with clonning repository to your PC.
-Open *terminal*, go to folder you want to locate application and execute
+Start with cloning repository to your PC.
+Open *terminal*, navigate to the folder where you want to store the application and execute
 ```bash
 $ git clone -b develop https://github.com/VirgilSecurity/virgil-demo-messenger.git